Skip to main content

 Steve Powell, Health Outreach Coordinator steve.powell@arkansasobesity.org

 Steve Powell has enjoyed a diverse career in Marketing and Communications.
-He worked for almost two decades as a broadcast journalist on television.
+He's worked almost two decades as a broadcast journalist on television.
 For 15 years he was seen on KATV-TV in Little Rock as an anchor for “Good Morning Arkansas” and “Daybreak”.
 Over that time, he also traveled Arkansas as a feature reporter.
 He has been honored with 6 Emmy awards for writing and reporting.
+In December of 2023 Steve rejoined KATV as co-host of "Good Morning Arkansas".
+He can be seen weekdays at 9am on the program.

-After leaving television he started Traveling Pixel, a Video Production and Marketing company that produced advertising and on-air programming for a wide array of clients.
+Steve also started Traveling Pixel, a Video Production and Marketing company and communications company that produced advertising and on-air programming for a wide array of clients.
 The company's production work garnered two Telly Awards and appeared on national and local television countless times.
 Steve also enjoys speaking to civic groups and has hosted dozens of charity functions.
 He earned a Marketing Degree from the University of Alabama and a Broadcasting Degree from Troy University